-Students examine 6 global political challenges through case studies: environment, poverty, health, identity, borders, and security.
+Students examine 4 options chosen from 6 global political challenges through case studies: environment, poverty, health, identity, borders, and security.

-Engagement activity (internal assessment): A researched report a political issue of personal interest engaged outside classroom.
+Engagement activity (internal assessment): A research report on a political issue of personal interest which is based on engagement outside the classroom.

-Paper 1 - Exam - students answer questions based on source material.
+Paper 1 - Exam - students answer questions based on source material related to any of the four core units.